chetnashah/webconcepts/JestNotes.md

 Similarly there are other matchers like toContain, toThrow etc.

+### Snapshot testing

+Snapshot testing is not limited to react, but it is useful for testing anything that is serializable, e.g. large json trees with deep equality etc.

+When `expect(something).toMatchSnapshot()` is called for the first time, a `__snapshots__` folder is created where a `something.js.snap` file is created.
+Subsequent updates to `something`, will prompt to update the serialized represantation of `something`.

 ### Spies a.k.a mock functions

 Mock functions are also known as "spies", because they let you spy on the behavior of a function that is called indirectly by some other code, rather than just testing the output.